-Let’s now talk about how Pyrogram actually stores all the relevant data.
 Pyrogram offers two different types of storage engines: a File Storage and a Memory Storage.
-These engines are well integrated in the library and require a minimal effort to set up.
+These engines are well integrated in the framework and require a minimal effort to set up.
 Here’s how they work:

 This is the most common storage engine.
-It is implemented by using SQLite, which will store the session and peers details.
-The database will be saved to disk as a single portable file and is designed to efficiently store and retrieve peers whenever they are needed.
+It is implemented by using SQLite, which will store the session details.
+The database will be saved to disk as a single portable file and is designed to efficiently store and retrieve data whenever they are needed.

 To use this type of engine, simply pass any name of your choice to the

 from pyrogram import Client async with Client("my_account") as app: print(await app.get_me())

 Once you successfully log in (either with a user or a bot identity), a session file will be created and saved to disk as

 my_account.session.
 Any subsequent client restart will make Pyrogram search for a file named that way and the

 In case you don’t want to have any session file saved to disk, you can use an in-memory storage by passing True to the

 from pyrogram import Client async with Client("my_account", in_memory=True) as app: print(await app.get_me())